CollectiveAccessProject/HINTImageViewer/README.md

 *  [Brandon Aaron's](http://brandonaaron.net) mousewheel jquery plugin 3.0.3
 *  [Circular-Slider](https://github.com/princejwesley/circular-slider)
 *  [jQuery-UI 1.9+](https://jqueryui.com)
-*  [ca.genericpanel.js](https://github.com/collectiveaccess/providence/blob/master/assets/ca/ca.genericpanel.js) *only needed if extended annotation editing is used*
+*  [ca.genericpanel.js](https://github.com/collectiveaccess/providence/blob/master/assets/ca/ca.genericpanel.js) *only needed if extended annotation metadata editing is required*

 To use the viewer with default toolbar icons you'll also need to load [Font-Awesome](https://fortawesome.github.io/Font-Awesome/).
 If you are using your own icons then you won't need Font-Awesome, but you will need to set the *toolbarIcons* and *uiIcons* viewer options (see below).